Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - Are sidecar entries typed as sidecars, not pseudo-transactions?
 - Are proposal-visible or validation-visible sidecar fields covered by the relevant signature and duplicate/replay identity?
-- Are export signatures verified before they count?
-- Does export success require `exportSigSetHash` alignment, not just local collector quorum?
-- Does every ledger-defining export signature enter replay as a `ttEXPORT_SIGNATURES` witness before `ttEXPORT` applies?
-- Can one bad validator deny Export to an honest quorum?
+- Can an Export share be produced before the exact origin ledger validates?
 It must not.
+- Does every intent name an immutable account-owned committee whose complete roster is checked against the exact admitting parent's pre-NegativeUNL `UNLReport`?
+- Are qC (committee sufficiency) and qV (source root alignment) kept separate?
+- Are Export signatures attributable and verified before collector admission?
+- Does witness materialization require local possession of the exact qV-aligned `exportSigSetHash`, not merely a local qC?
+- Does every ledger-defining Export signature enter replay through a later self-contained `ttEXPORT_SIGNATURES` witness?
+- Does accepted witness apply derive qC from the immutable committee SLE without consulting mutable manifests?
-- Can timeout select a largest-but-below-quorum export sidecar set?
+- Can timeout select a largest-but-below-qC signature set?
 It must not.
 - Are CE and Export still independently gated and independently stoppable?